SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 Have you ever built a primitive shelter?
 There are many ways to build an emergency wilderness shelter.
 Arguably the most important part of the process is creating a barrier between you and the elements.
-This is true for shelters like the lean to or even a basic debris shelter.
+This is true for shelters like the lean-to or even a basic debris shelter.

-Picking a location for your shelter is important to but having roof to keep out rain and stop powerful winds will make all the difference.
+Picking a location for your shelter is important to but having a roof to keep out rain and stop powerful winds will make all the difference.

 Do you know what natural resources make the best roofing materials?
-Lets look at three that can be used in a wilderness environment.
+Let’s look at three that can be used in a wilderness environment.

 Tree Bark Shingles

 However, fallen trees are separating from their bark and you can use a good knife to cut the bark into large “shingles” that can be laid on your roof.
 If shingled properly this bark can be a great option against the cold and elements.

-If you live in an area or if you are building in an area that has lots of moss you can use that moss as a roofing materials, as well.
+If you live in an area or if you are building in an area that has lots of moss you can use that moss as a roofing material, as well.
 This moss can be pulled off the ground like removing carpet.
 It can be taken in large sections and placed atop your shelter.
 This will absorb water and protect you and your items inside the shelter.

 Clay tiles are certainly a time investment and might be a good option for a structure that is a little more permanent.

 Bonus: Root Cellar That Can Be Used as a Bunker